ret2jazzy/ELFPatch/README.md

 - Moving the segment table to the end was a huge hassle because of the diversity in ELF loaders.
     - Some binaries loaded with ld.so but broke with kernel's loader and vice versa.
     - It turns out some worked with overlapping segments which others absolutely hated it.
-    - One specific loader would only load a binary if the segment's base addresses were in ascending order??!?!?

 # Support